All That Jazz (film)

-All That Jazz is a 1979 American musical drama film directed by Bob Fosse.
-The screenplay, by Robert Alan Aurthur and Fosse, is a semi-autobiographical fantasy based on aspects of Fosse's life and career as a dancer, choreographer and director.
-The film was inspired by Fosse's manic effort to edit his film Lenny while simultaneously staging the 1975 Broadway musical Chicago.
-It borrows its title from the Kander and Ebb tune "All That Jazz" in that production.
+All That Jazz is a 1979 American musical drama film directed by Bob Fosse and starring Roy Scheider as an obsessive film and stage director.
+It is a semi-autobiographical fantasy based on aspects of Fosse's life and career as a dancer, choreographer and filmmaker.
+It was also the final work of its producer Robert Alan Aurthur, who wrote the screenplay with Fosse and died a year before its release.